About Samarium Cobalt Magnets

 SmCo5 was developed in the late 1960s and early 1970s.
-It consists of five atoms of cobalt for each samarium atom with a hexagonal crystal structure.
+SmCo has a hexagonal crystal structure consisting of five atoms of cobalt for each samarium atom.
 SmCo5 magnets are also known as RECo5, Sm-Co 1:5, samarium cobalt 1:5 magnets, SmCo series 1:5 magnets, or sometimes simply 1:5 magnets.

 SmCo5 has very good corrosion resistance and long-term thermal stability.
 No surface coating is necessary.
 SmCo5 can be used at temperatures up to 300°C.